 German Shepherds are popular dogs in police forces.
 This is because they have excellent noses paired with intuition that’s capable of sensing threats or danger.
 They are also brave and have a lot of stamina, which helps them perform their guard duties for long periods.

-Although they don’t make good guard dogs, Siberian Huskies are not completely useless in home safety.
-Rather, the Huskies’ personalities and temperament make them some of the best watchdogs.
+Although they don’t make good guard dogs, Siberian Huskies are not completely useless when it comes to home safety.
+In fact, we would argue that the Huskies’ personalities and temperament make them one of the best watchdogs.

 Good watchdogs are alert at all times.
 In addition, they’ll warn their owners if any perceived threats are on the property, either by barking or howling.
 Here are some top reasons why Huskies make excellent watchdogs: